• Skip to main content

 Sea Turtle Preservation Society

 Located in Indialantic, near Cocoa Beach, you can join the Sea Turtle Preservation Society in their Turtle Night Walk.
 Like the other night walks, this does need to be booked in advance.
-A night walk is a great way to potentially see sea turtle hatchlings.
 You can find availability in June and July.

 Disney’s Vero Beach Resort